luissilva1044894/Pyrez/README.md

 ### Disclaimer

-This project including this git repository, is not affiliated, associated, endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.
+This project including this repository, is not affiliated, associated, endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.

-Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project.
-Instead feel free to submit an issue via this git repository.
+Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project, instead feel free to submit an issue.

 ### Copyright & License 📝